Notifications with file descriptors

 signalfd_siginfo

-structures that give information about the signal.
+structures with information about the signal.

 /* This program waits for signals and print their signal number */ /* Send `kill -9` to stop this program. */ #include <signal.h> #include <sys/signalfd.h> #include <stdio.h> #include <unistd.h> int main(void) { int fd; sigset_t sigmask; struct signalfd_siginfo siginfo; /* No error checking! */ sigfillset(&sigmask); sigprocmask(SIG_BLOCK, &sigmask, NULL); fd = signalfd(-1, &sigmask, 0); for (;;) { read(fd, &siginfo, sizeof(siginfo)); printf("Received signal number %d\n", siginfo.ssi_signo); } close(fd); return 0; }